gita/BhagavadGita/README.md

   A not-for-profit initiative to help spread the transcendental wisdom from the Bhagavad Gita to people around the world.
 Built for Gita readers by Gita readers.
 </p>

 ## We are planning to completely redesign the app from scratch for v2 (planned to be released in 2020).
-If you are an avid Bhagavad Gita reader and would like to contribute, you are welcome to join.
+We are actively looking for contributors who would be interested in helping out.
+Please read the wiki, specifically the [contributor guide](https://github.com/gita/BhagavadGita/wiki/Contributing) and [roadmap](https://github.com/gita/BhagavadGita/wiki/Roadmap) if you are interested.

 ---
 ## OLD VERSION (v1)